NiranjanGowda5/Amazon_clone/README.md

 # Amazon_clone
 This is a clone of popular E-Commerce website of Amazon.
-I have created  with HTML &amp; CSS
+I have created  with HTML &amp; CSS.